You will find below Metatogger documentation, in the form of frequently asked questions.

 Need some help?
 Before requesting technical support, please make sure that the answer to your question is not already on this page.
 If you wish to report a bug, please follow the recommendations in this article: How to report a bug efficiently

-Metatogger is developed in C#/WPF and requires prior installation of the .NET Framework (x86) (in its version 4.7.2 or higher), compatible with Windows 7 or later, and the Visual C++ runtime 2015-2019 (x86).
-All these prerequisites are installed automatically if necessary during the installation of the software.
-The user does not have to worry about them.
+Metatogger requires prior installation of the Visual C++ runtime 2015-2022 (x64).
+This runtime is installed automatically if necessary during the installation of the software.
+The user does not have to worry about it.

-Adding an additional language in Metatogger is very easy and does not require recompiling the software.
+Adding a language in Metatogger is very easy and does not require recompiling the software.
 Translation candidates are invited to contact the technical support.
-Thanks to its volunteer users, Metatogger is also available in Italian, Spanish, German, Chinese and Russian.
+Thanks to its volunteer users, Metatogger is also available in Italian, Spanish, German, Dutch, Chinese and Russian.